Pre-sale Prep: What you should do before you Go to Market

 Consider the State of the Economy

-The value of your business will fluctuate in concert with the state of the economy.
+The value of your business will fluctuate with the economy’s state.
 If the economy rapidly expands, sellers have much greater negotiating power with buyers who want to take advantage of growing sales.

 The buyer has greater negotiating power if the economy is in recession or if a recession is expected.
 Also, there will be fewer potential buyers as lending requirements become stricter or buyers focus on their company’s survival during tough times.